 From a performance standpoint, you have multiple apps 19:04 for your storage tiers.
 You could go with your GP2 – these are the general-purpose SSD drives.
 There’s Provisioned IOPS.
 There’s Throughput Optimize.
 There is Cold HDDs.
 All of these are options that you need to make a determination on.

-These are definite things that we actually work with our customers on a regular basis to actually steer them to the right choice so that it’s cost-effective and it is also user-effective to their applications.
+These are definitely things that we actually work with our customers on a regular basis to actually steer them to the right choice so that it’s cost-effective and it is also user-effective for their applications.

-Then S3.
-A cloud NAS should have the ability to address object storage because there’s different use cases within your environment that would benefit from being able to use object storage.
+Then AWS S3.
+A cloud NAS should have the ability to address object storage because there are different use cases within your environment that would benefit from being able to use object storage.